-This study produced a snapshot of some very large and extensive science Websites.
-We noted in this study that not all WBIs on a given Website are the same.
-We plan on investigating a more detailed picture of the types of WBIs that are found on larger science Websites.
-Furthermore, this study investigated only one population of exemplary science Websites.
-We intend to replicate this study with different populations of sites.
+This study produced a snapshot of some very large and extensive science Websites, and we noted that not all WBIs on a given Website are the same.
+In our next study, we will attempt to obtain a more detailed picture of the types of WBIs that are found on larger science Websites.
+Furthermore, this study investigated only one population of exemplary science Websites, those that were included on the ENC's Digital Dozen lists.
+In future we plan to replicate this study with different populations of sites.
 Based on our findings, we hope to derive a series of principles and practices for designing WBIs to inform science education Web developers.

-In future studies, we plan to investigate different contextual factors in WBIs to see how inquiries are presented to learners.
-We are also interested in finding out how science teachers use WBIs in classroom environments and to learn which factors determine the type of WBIs science teachers use in their classroom.
-We would welcome others interested in this research.
+We believe it is important to investigate different contextual factors in WBIs to see how inquiries are presented to learners.
+Similarly, we need to find out how science teachers use WBIs in classroom environments and to learn which factors determine the types of WBIs science teachers use in their classroom.
+Ours is an extensive research effort calling for multiple studies over many years and we would welcome collaboration with others interested in this research.